html2wp/simple-file-manager/README.md

 # Simple File Manager

 Simple file management for PHP.
 When you're looking for simple syntax to do complex things.
-It does everything recursively by default and with a minimum amount of complaining.
+The methods do everything recursively by default and with a minimum amount of complaining.

 ## Methods